 The Car Connection Subaru Crosstrek Overview

-With the Crosstrek, Subaru aims at buyers looking for something with a little more of an off-road bent.
-Competitors of the tall-riding Subaru are the Jeep Patriot and Renegade, Fiat 500X, Chevy Trax, Mitsubishi Outlander Sport, and the Mini Countryman.
-The Honda HR-V and Mazda CX-3 are also rivals.
+With the Crosstrek, Subaru aims at buyers looking for something with a little more off-road capability.
+Competitors of the tall-riding Subaru are the Jeep Renegade, Honda HR-V, Mazda CX-30, Hyundai Venue, and Kia Seltos.

 The new Subaru Crosstrek

-Subaru redesigned the Crosstrek for 2018, basing the car on a universal platform it's using for nearly all of its vehicles.
-While the Crosstrek is still based primarily on the Impreza, the tall-riding wagon adds a few enhancements to separate it from the five-door wagon.
+Subaru redesigned the Crosstrek for 2018, and updated it for 2021 with a new Sport trim and larger available engine.
+While the Crosstrek is still based primarily on the Impreza, the subcompact SUV adds a few enhancements to separate it from the five-door wagon.

-A 2.0-liter flat-4 still powers the new Crosstrek, although output is increased slightly to 152 horsepower.
-Two transmissions are available in the Crosstrek, a 6-speed manual or a continuously variable automatic with seven simulated gears.
+The base engine is a 152-horsepower 2.0-liter flat-4.
+A larger 182-hp 2.5-liter flat-4 also used in the larger Subaru Forester and Subaru Outback comes standard on the Sport and Limited trims.
+Two transmissions are available in the Crosstrek, a 6-speed manual or a continuously variable automatic (CVT) with eight simulated gears.
+The CVT is standard on Sport and Limited trims, and the manual does not come active safety features such as automatic emergency braking, and it is 5 mpg combined less efficient than the CVT.
 All-wheel drive is standard on all models, and Subaru added its "X-Mode" system to the Crosstrek from the Forester to aid in particularly tricky off-road situations.

-Inside, the Crosstrek is fitted with updated materials and a new 8.0-inch touchscreen for infotainment.
+Inside, the Crosstrek is fitted with updated materials and a 6.5-inch touchscreen for infotainment.
 The interior of the Crosstrek borrows liberally from the Impreza, which was made more upscale for 2017 compared to others in the class.
 Despite the nicer amenities, the Crosstrek's gray fabric still retains that "wash and ready" feel that appealed to many first-generation buyers.
+Sport and Limited trims come with bright cross stitching and accents that brighten the interior.

 Subaru has increased the Crosstrek's rigidity and improved its suspension, and it's quieter than the outgoing model.